Autonomous University of Nuevo León: Athletics

 The football team Tigres de la UANL was managed by the UANL until 1996, when the team's control passed to Cemex through a 30 years agreement, but the team has always belonged to the UANL.
 The Estadio Universitario is located in the principal campus of the UANL, and occasionally is host of Auténticos Tigres games, and others activities of the university.

 The University Olympic Aquatic Centre Centro Acuático Olímpico Universitario is one of the best aquatic centers of the country.
-It's also located in the main campus and there are swimming, water polo, diving and synchronized swimming teams.
+It is also located in the main campus and there are swimming, water polo, diving and synchronized swimming teams.